 A spot photometer/luminance meter with a narrow (<2°) acceptance angle.
 We want to measure reflected light (what the eye sees) and the narrow acceptance angle allows us to target an area right in the centre of each box.

-Several devices are available, from hobbyist level to those designed for high level scientific use.
+Several devices are available, from hobbyist level to those designed for scientific use.
 For a typical institution AV team, a photographer-level devices is sufficient and offers the best value for money.
 However, ensure your meter provides measurements in units lux.

 Ensure any test equipment is calibrated regularly.
 Most standards require calibration at no more than two-year intervals.